 Ben acts regularly in cargo claims, from initial advices through to final hearings.
 He has recently acted for the successfully respondent in a US$7m arbitration relating to cargo liquefaction and has experience of container instability and fire cases.
 He acted for the defendant in a Commercial Court trial of a cargo claim in JP Klausen v MSC (The Sky Jupiter) EWHC 3254 (Comm).

 Ben's practice encompasses general average, arrest, collision and salvage matters.
 He is presently acting for salvors in on-going proceedings against a vessel and her P&I insurers in the Admiralty Court, including claims under the Bunkers Convention.

 He is currently instructed as sole counsel in a variety of collision, GA and salvage cases worth several million dollars.
 Ben frequently advises on arrests and conflict of law issues in this area and has experience of limitation claims and constituting limitation funds.

 In South West SHA v Bay Island Voyages EWCA Civ 708 (CA).
 Ben acted with Simon Kverndal QC for the shipowners in relation to a claim for personal injury under the Athens Convention on Carriage of Passengers by Sea.
 This is the leading authority on the scope of the Convention.

-Commodities / international trade is a core practice area for Ben.
-Ben undertakes a variety of commodities work, particularly arbitrations under the auspices of commodities trade bodies including GAFTA, FOSFA, RSA, BCA and the FCC as well as LMAA and LCIA disputes.
-He has a particular focus on GAFTA work and has acted on more than 50 GAFTA arbitrations.
+Commodities and international trade is a core practice area for Ben.
+Ben does a lot of soft commodities work including particularly arbitrations under the auspices of commodities trade bodies including GAFTA, FOSFA, RSA, BCA and the FCC.
+He has a particular focus on GAFTA and FOSFA work and has acted on more than 50 GAFTA and FOSFA arbitrations.